ufs-community/ufs-weather-model/doc/UsersGuide/source/Configurations.rst

 These tests use default values set in the ``export_fv3`` function of ``default_vars.sh``.

-Current RRFS regression tests cover a wide variety of functionality and involve several physics tests. :numref:`Table %s <rrfs-rts>` contains RTs for RRFS functionality; in other words, :
+Current RRFS regression tests cover a wide variety of functionality and involve several physics tests. :numref:`Table %s <rrfs-rts>` contains RTs for RRFS functionality.

 .. _rrfs-rts: